za/tango_with_django_book/chapters/ajax.rst

 		</div>
 	{% endif %}

-Here we have added in an input box with ``id="suggestion"`` and div with ``id="Cats"`` in which we will display the response.
+Here we have added in an input box with ``id="suggestion"`` and div with ``id="cats"`` in which we will display the response.
 We don't need to add a button as we will be adding an event handler on keyup to the input box which will send the suggestion request.

 Add AJAX to Request Suggestions ...............................